 8.)
 Don’t put off work.

 “Make friends in classes; doing homework in groups is especially helpful.
 Don’t be afraid to go to a professor and ask for help.
 Also, don’t be afraid to approach a professor whose work is interesting to you and try for a research opportunity.
 Professors are always looking for students to help (even freshmen!).
-And, never turn down an opportunity for free food, because college is expensive enough already.
-Remember to relax and don’t stress out!”—Celia, Cornell University
+And, never turn down an opportunity for free food, because college is expensive enough already.”— Celia, Cornell University